Educational resource about Bluetooth technology and wireless connectivity

 Bluetooth 5.0: Latest features and improvements for Technical Documentation

 When exploring Bluetooth Channel Sounding, it's helpful to understand the underlying technology.
-Bluetooth 5.0 introduced several enhancements that benefit game controllers users.
-The way Bluetooth handles remote control has evolved significantly, with better power efficiency and more reliable connections.
+Bluetooth 5.0 introduced several enhancements that benefit mice users.
+The way Bluetooth handles sensor networks has evolved significantly, with better power efficiency and more reliable connections.

 Bluetooth Versions